 The European Commission has provided impetus in the development of financial education in the European Union.

 On 18 December 2007, the European Commission adopted a Communication on Financial Education.
-This Communication underlines the Commission's support for the provision of financial education delivered through Member States, national and regional authorities, non-governmental agencies and the financial services sector.
+This Communication underlines the European Commission's support for the provision of financial education delivered through Member States, national and regional authorities, non-governmental agencies and the financial services sector.
 The report is available here.

 The European Commission has developed a four-pronged approach to support financial education initiatives:

 - In 2007, the European Commission convened an Expert Group on Financial Education (EGFE).
 A senior executive of the Competition and Consumer Protection Commission is a member of this group in a personal capacity.